01 Nov 2023

 The TPT provide notes on external assurance in its online implementation guidance.
 Key takeaways include:

-- While external assurance for climate related information is an ecosystem that is still very nascent, some entities are choosing to obtain external assurance on sustainability- related information, including GHG emissions.
-The most widely used assurance standards for these engagements include ISAE 3000 (Revised), ISAE 3410, AA1000 Assurance Standard v3; and ISO 14054-3:2019.
+• While external assurance for climate related information is still very nascent, some entities are obtaining external assurance on sustainability-related information, including GHG emissions.
+Widely used assurance standards include: ISAE 3410, AA1000 Assurance Standard v3; and ISO 140543:2019.

-- Reporting aligned with the TPT disclosure framework should include whether the body(s) or individual(s) responsible for executive oversight and delivery of the transition plan uses controls and procedures to support the oversight of the transition plan and ensure the reliability of information disclosed; if so, an entity shall disclose how these controls and procedures are integrated with other internal functions and information about which aspects of the transition plan are subject to external assurance or verification, including the nature of the assurance or verification.
+• Reporting aligned with the TPT Disclosure Framework should include if those responsible for executive oversight and delivery of the transition plan use controls and procedures to support transition planning oversight and ensure disclosed information is reliable.
+Entities must disclose how these controls and procedures integrate with other internal functions and state which aspects of the transition plan are subject to external assurance or verification, including the nature of the assurance or verification.
 (TPT sub-element 5.2 – Roles, responsibility and accountability).

 References and resources: